-This prize will go to a formerly incarcerated person for an essay of 1,500 words or less on the topic of prisons, policing or a related subject.
+The Truthout Center for Grassroots Journalism is proud to host the annual Keeley Schenwar Memorial Essay Prize, for work authored by people who are currently or formerly incarcerated.
+Since 2021, each year, we have awarded two prizes for an original essay of 1,500 words or less on the topic of prisons, policing or a related subject.
 It may be written as a first-person narrative (although that is not a requirement).
-Two winners will be chosen and awarded a prize of $3,000 each.
-The essays will be published on Truthout.
+Each of the two winners is awarded a prize of $3,000.
+The essays are published on Truthout.

 This prize is in honor of Keeley Schenwar, who was a devoted mother, daughter, sister, friend, writer and advocate for incarcerated mothers.
 Keeley was incarcerated, on and off, over the course of 14 years.
 She wrote often, both poetry and prose, particularly focusing on her experiences of incarceration and addiction.
 Keeley spoke out publicly about the inhumanity of the U.S. prison system and wrote about her own experience of incarceration.
 She wrote this essay about giving birth while incarcerated, and the brutality of being separated from her newborn baby.